omega1x/spectrotest/.src/backlog.md

-3. Representing each spectra as 3709-component vector (i.e. as a row of a table with 3709 columns) use [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) and identify ~10 principle components (principle spectra) for the set along with appropriate loadings $a_{01}, a_{02}, \dots, a_{0n}$, where zero-index means that these are coefficients of the total set.
+3. Representing each spectra as 3709-component vector (i.e. as a row of a table with 3709 columns) use [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) and identify $n \sim 10$ principle components (principle spectra) for the set along with appropriate loadings $a_{01}, a_{02}, \dots, a_{0n}$, where zero-index means that these are coefficients of the total set.
 4. Decompose each $i$-th spectra into those principal spectra obtaining